Seniors Gone Wild – How to Pick the Best Retirement Village

 These current events highlight how important it is to make the right enquiries when considering moving into a senior’s complex or retirement village.

 Entering a retirement village is a major lifestyle and financial decision.
 Each retirement village is unique.
 Individual villages can offer a range of different contract and tenure types, unit types (independent living units, assisted living units and serviced apartments) and facilities and services.
-The cost of entering, living in and and leaving a retirement village also varies markedly.
+The cost of entering, living in and leaving a retirement village also varies markedly.

 First and foremost, a retirement village is a communal living arrangement and residents will not have the same level of control as owning their own home.
 When making the decision to move into a village and/ or signing contract’s it is imperative to understand: